duke-jesai/Predictors-of-Environmental-Concern-Among-Oregon-Residents-Using-Stata/README.md

 - Dataset used for analysis
 - Stata do-file
 - Log file
-- Regression output file
+- Regression output file on log file
-│   └── regression_results.txt
-│
-└── README.md